m0ns1f/docker-magento2/README.md

 ```
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/nginx/ssl/nginx.key -out /etc/nginx/ssl/nginx.crt
 ```
-then you can mount them into the nginx-ssl container using the "volumes" instruction in the docker-compose.xml file.
+then you can mount them into the nginx-ssl container using the "volumes" instruction in the docker-compose.yml file.
 Same thing goes if you need to use custom nginx configurations (you can mount them into /etc/nginx/conf.d).
 Check the source code of https://github.com/fballiano/docker-nginx-ssl-for-magento2 to better understand where are the configuration stored inside the image/container.

 ## Scaling apache containers
 If you need more horsepower you can